dorkusprime/ruby-benchmarks/README.markdown

     Strings  4.220000   0.010000   4.230000 (  5.896408)
     Integers  2.540000   0.000000   2.540000 (  3.479535)

-*As I sort of expected, integers were just a slightly faster than symbols, and strings are the slowest.
+*As I sort of expected, integers were just slightly faster than symbols, and strings are the slowest.
 Of course, the times will be directly affected by the complexity of the hashes used and of the operations performed on them, so these times here should be taken lightly.
 My guess, though, is that further complexity will only serve to make the differences more pronounced (especially in the 'strings' case).*

     instance_class_variables.rb
           user     system      total        real